Accenture/openathon-2019-angular/lab-04/README.md

 ### getEvents Observable

-Our getEvents method return the result of a "get" method from the HttpClient service.
-This return is a Observable and we need to type it as Observable (*Observable\<any\>*).
-When another part of the app consume this method *getEvents* what it will consume is a Observable, so it will have to subscribe to it.
-Note as we need to inject the HttpClient (renaming it as http) since it is a Service.
+Our getEvents method returns the result of a "get" method from the HttpClient service.
+This returns an Observable and we need to type it as Observable (*Observable\<any\>*).
+When another part of the app consumes this method *getEvents*, what it will consume is an Observable, so it will have to subscribe to it.
+Note: we need to inject the HttpClient (renaming it as http) since it is a Service.
 This service is hosted by *@angular/common/http* module.

 In the *get* method we set up two parameters: the route to our .json file (our API endpoint in the future) and the headers (a simple header to inform that we want a json data type).

 ## Consume the Event service

-We already have our service that is getting the data from our backend... well, we still need create the json file, but our service does its job.
+We already have our service that is getting the data from our backend... well, we still need to create the json file, but our service does its job.
 Now we want to use it in the *event-list.component* witch is the component that is showing the events list.
 Let's do it.
 The new *event-list.component.ts* looks like:

 ```javascript
 import { Component, OnInit } from "@angular/core";